MarkBroerkens/CarND-Behavioral-Cloning-P3/README.md

 The model contains dropout layers in order to reduce overfitting.

---- TODO
-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (TODO code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (TODO model.py line 25).

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road ...

 For details about how I created the training data, see the next section.

-### Model Architecture and Training Documentation
+### Model  Training Documentation

-#### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to start with a very simple architecture in order to first setup a working end-to-end framework and to check all functionality (training, driving, simulator, video playbacks) and detect potential technical problems.

-Then I replaced the somple network by the Nvidia network that was recommended in the class.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I added dropout layers into model.

-Then I added a cropping layer in order to support focusing on the relevant parts of the images.

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track.
-It turned out that the cv2 lib is reading images in BGR format, and the drive.py providing images in RGB.
-Thus I added the conversion from BGR to RGB after loading the images.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-#### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

-#### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving: